-Calling all low-carb and Paleo fans!
+Calling all low-carb, Paleo and plant-based fans!
 If you're eschewing wheat or meat, this is perfect soup to sip on a cold, blustery day.
 Swapping out ramen noodles for zucchini ribbons, or zoodles, is a great way to up your veggie intake and slash calories in one easy-to-eat meal.
 To keep sodium levels in check, replace the miso paste with a low-sodium broth vegetable broth and limit the soy sauce to one teaspoon.

 This 30-minute meal from Damned Delicious can be on the table faster than you can order delivery from your favorite Japanese place.
 The trick here is to use refrigerated ramen noodles, but ditch the powdered seasoning packet that comes with it for a low-sodium chicken stock instead.
 Then you simply layer on healthy veggies like spinach, carrots, chives and mushrooms (or whatever you have lurking at the bottom of the fridge).
 To reduce calories, ladle on lots of broth and vegetables and stick to 1/2 cup of ramen noodles per serving.